THE MONTH OF

 From the Book of Common Prayer 1662

-Monday 8th of September: Nativity of the Blessed Virgin Mary (white)
+Monday 13th of September: Saint Edward the Confessor (white)

 (From the Roman Missal 1957)